Jordan country brief

 Bilateral commercial relations are modest.
-Australia’s principal exports to Jordan are live sheep and cattle and meat products.
-We also export some education services, with around 700 Jordanian students travelling to Australia each year.
-Two-way merchandise trade amounted to $158.7 million in 2016-17 ($130.8 million in exports from Australia and $27.9 million in imports from Jordan).
+Australia's principal exports to Jordan are live sheep and cattle and meat products.
+We also export some education services, with several hundred Jordanian students travelling to Australia each year.
+In 2018, two‑way merchandise trade was $182 million ($140 million in exports to Jordan and $42 million in imports from Jordan).
+Australia’s major exports to Jordan include non-beef meat ($93 million), vegetables ($11 million), live animals ($8 million) and beef ($7.5 million).
 In 2005 Australia concluded an MOU with Jordan on live animal shipment in order to underpin the trade and ensure respect of international animal welfare standards.
 Live exports to Jordan are also covered by the Exporter Supply Chain Assurance System (ESCAS).

 Austrade's office in Kuwait is responsible for Jordan.
 Austrade's web site has information on doing business in Jordan and market profiles of priority sectors, such as education, food and health and medical.

 The political and economic relationship has expanded through regular high-level contact, including by ministers and parliamentary delegations.